In MMOs, on opposite ends of the spectrum there are two models for class design:

 I believe these two hurdles are less of an issue in our current world, now that many highly-skilled players stream high-rated PVP on Twitch/YouTube, talk about how to play classes, and discuss what balance issues exist.
 These players are the experts.

-I would so love to see games with RIFT’s rich class customization.
+I would so love to see more games with class customization as rich as RIFT’s system.
 I love dialing in how a spec works, kind of like making cookies with the ingredients you like, versus having a fixed menu of cookies to choose from.

 Which model of class customization do you prefer and why?